Select Page

 DPCA Doberman Health Research Grant Program – Proposal Information and Guidelines

-The call for proposals is open to investigators having a DVM and/or PhD and a full-time, permanent position in a university, veterinary hospital, and/or veterinary profession organization.
+The call for proposals is open to investigators who hold a DVM and/or Ph.D. and a full-time, permanent faculty position at a non-profit, 501(c)(3) University with an accredited college of veterinary medicine.

 Investigators shall have appropriate qualifications and experience for conducting procedures on living animals per Institutional Animal Care and Use Committee (IACUC) approval.
 Each investigator on the study is required to provide a biographical sketch that indicates those qualifications and experience.